-Field or Button Description Workspace Module Select the Workspace Module to scan and load from this drop-down ist.
+Field or Button Description Workspace Module Select the Workspace Module to scan and load from this drop-down list.
 Scan comments to build descriptions.
-Activate this toggle box to build object descriptions from comments n the source file(s).
-Select this radio button to scan the Workspace Module directory for files matching the filespec that you provide.
+Activate this toggle box to build object descriptions from comments in the source file(s).
+Scan by Filespec Select this radio button to scan the Workspace Module directory for files matching the filespec that you provide.
 Scan by Subtype Select this radio button to scant the Workspace Module directory for